pyvista/pyvista/docs/extras/building_vtk.rst

 Building VTK
 ============
-Kitware provides Python wheels for VTK at `PyPi VTK <https://pypi.org/project/vtk/>`_, but there are situations where you may need to build VTK from source (e.g. new release of Python, EGL rendering, additional features, etc).
+Kitware provides Python wheels for VTK at `PyPI VTK <https://pypi.org/project/vtk/>`_, but there are situations where you may need to build VTK from source (e.g. new release of Python, EGL rendering, additional features, etc).
 As ``pyvista`` does not provide ``vtk``, you will have to build it manually.